flancian/agora/agora-plan.md

 This page is about both, although it's probably going to be [[Agora Server]] heavy as I'm currently focused on developing features for it.

 ## Latest
+- On [[2020-11-22]] implemented count of subnodes in user pages.
+  - Want to:
+    - Add *some amount* of go links support.
+    - Add better backlinks, showing some context.
 - On [[2020-11-17]] implemented [[latest]].
 - On [[2020-11-16]] I implemented [[agora fuzzy matching]] and full text search, adopted a div based layout, improved the CSS, improved user pages.
 - On [[2020-11-15]] I implemented dark mode (press on 'theme' on the top right corner to switch dark <-> light).